Avaiga/taipy-doc/docs/manuals/userman/sdm/index.md

         ![Linear scenario](img/branching-algo.svg)

+# Main concepts

-A few concepts are essential to leverage Scenario and Data management.
+A few concepts are essential to leverage scenario and data management.

 - A `DataNode^` (the dark blue boxes) represents a reference to a dataset, a parameter or any data.
   A data node can be used/shared by multiple tasks as input or output.
 It can refer to any type of